FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Failed payments are the silent killer of SaaS revenue.
 They don’t show up as angry support tickets.
 Customers often don’t even notice.
 Your MRR just quietly drops.

 Expired cards.
-The most common failure.
+The most common recurring billing failure.
 Credit cards expire every 3–4 years.
 If a customer signed up 3 years ago and never updated their card, the next charge will fail.
 Visa and Mastercard’s Account Updater service handles some of these automatically, but not all.

 Insufficient funds.
 The card is valid but there’s no money.
 This happens more often with debit cards and in certain markets.
-Stripe’s Smart Retries are specifically designed to retry these at times when the account is more likely to have funds (like after payday patterns).
+Stripe’s Smart Retries are specifically designed to retry at times when the account is more likely to have funds (like after payday patterns).

 Bank declines.
 The issuing bank rejects the charge for fraud risk, velocity limits, or regional restrictions.
 International customers trigger these more often.
 A customer in Brazil paying with a card issued in Germany will sometimes get declined for geographic mismatch.